sverx/devkitSMS/assets2banks/README.md

 # 'asset4.bin' 128 elements starting from array[32] will be set to the values listed
 # (values list will be reitered until 128 array elements are replaced)

+random_values_table.txt
+:text
+# this is a text file that will be parsed into an array

 somedata.bin
 :segment skip 32
 :modify AND 0xFE